 the Contractor obtains rights, in each Subcontract, that are equivalent to the rights of the Commonwealth under clause 13.3.

-The Contractor shall not enter into a Subcontract under the Contract with a Subcontractor named by the Workplace Gender Equality Agency as an employer currently not complying with the Workplace Gender Equality Act 2012 (Cth).
+The Contractor shall not enter into a Subcontract with a Subcontractor named by the Workplace Gender Equality Agency as an employer currently not complying with the Workplace Gender Equality Act 2012 (Cth).

 The Contractor, if requested by the Commonwealth Representative, shall provide the Commonwealth Representative with names of all Subcontractors and a copy of any Subcontract, which copy need not contain prices.
 The Contractor acknowledges and shall inform its Subcontractors that the Commonwealth may be required to publicly disclose the Subcontractors’ participation in the performance of the Contract.